Popular Subject Areas

 Recommended U.S. Semester Credits

 The Málaga Intensive Spanish Language semester program is divided into three sequential modules (sessions) of Spanish language courses and allows you to potentially progress through three language levels in one semester.

 - Program Eligibility

-Because of the modular structure of this program, if you place into the high advanced level or above (5+ semesters/7+ quarters), you may not be eligible for this program and may be required to enroll in the Málaga Hispanic Studies, Spanish Language, Business & Electives in English program.
+Because of the modular structure of this program, if you place into the high advanced level or above (5+ semesters/7+ quarters), you may not be eligible for this program and may be required to enroll in the Málaga Hispanic Studies, Business & Spanish Language program.

 - Hours of Instruction

 You will take a total of 225 contact hours over three modules.
 The first two modules will be 90 contact hours each, while the third module will be 45 contact hours.
 Third module course offerings will be dependent on the student’s language level progression throughout the program.